temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

 ## Part F: Run Both Workflows

 Now it is time to start the Workflows.
 In `Starter.java` you'll see that we start both Workflows, one right after the other.
-This is done Asynchronously so the PizzaOrderWorkflow doesn't block, waiting on the Signal from the FulfillOrderWorkflow.
+This is done asynchronously so the PizzaOrderWorkflow doesn't block waiting on the Signal from the FulfillOrderWorkflow.

 ```java
 CompletableFuture<OrderConfirmation> orderConfirmation = WorkflowClient.execute(pizzaWorkflow::orderPizza, order);